Easy Pumpkin Spice Cookies with the flavors of the seasons

 Linda Amendt shared this recipe for Pumpkin Spice Cookies with us from her book 400 Sensational Cookies.
-It is another treasure from our feature on Christmas Cookies with a Pinch of Sugar and Spice.
-Slightly soft and chewy, the offer the flavors of the season and more than a few aphrodisiac ingredients.
+Slightly soft and chewy, these cookies offer the flavors of the season and more than a few aphrodisiac ingredients.

 A magical combination of ingredients